20 French Conjunctions to Make Your Sentences Flow Effortlessly

 Example: Ni lui ni elle m’aime trop.
 (Neither he nor her like me very much.)

 This French conjunction is used in exactly the same way as you would say “neither… nor” in English.

 Though ni isn’t properly considered a coordinating conjunction (although it’s sometimes improperly used as such), it’s a powerful tool when expressing multiple things in the negative.
 It’s the opposite of ou… ou, as we’ll see next.

 Example: Vous avez deux choix pour desserts, ou (bien) du gâteau ou (bien) de la crème brûlée.
 (You have two choices for dessert, either cake or crème brûlée.)

-While you can use ou bien… ou bien (or… or), the simple ou… ou construction is most typically heard in spoken French.
+You can also use ou bien… ou bien (or… or), though the simple ou… ou construction is most typically heard in spoken French.

 Example: Il faut choisir soit le rouge soit le bleu.
 (You need to choose either red or blue.)

 This combined conjunction is nearly identically to ou… ou, as seen above, and is regularly used in spoken French.
 However, soit… soit is arguably preferable in French writing.